 For the pudding:

-Put the gelatin in a small bowl, add the boiling water and stir until dissolved.
+- Place the gelatin in a small bowl, add the boiling water, and stir until dissolved.
 Set aside.

-Remove from the heat.
+- Remove from the heat.
 Add in the peanut butter and chocolate and stir until melted.
 Stir in the vanilla and reserved gelatin mixture.
 Pour the pudding into the pie crust.
 Garnish with the peanuts.
-Chill the pie in the fridge for at least 3 hours, or preferably overnight, until well chilled and set.
-Slice and serve!
+Chill the pie in the fridge for at least 3 hours, or preferably overnight, until well chilled and set, before slicing and serving.
 Store in the fridge, covered, for up to 3 days.

 Recipe Notes